stanleyhon/cse-helpme/README.md

 4. Log out of your CSE account, then log back in!

+## Developer setup

+Use these instructions to setup your own database and server, note you will need to modify the scripts in order to have them contact your server instead of the default hardcoded server.

+1. git clone the repo
+2. run make\_DB.py
+3. put cgi-bin files in cgi-bin for your webserver.

 ## Known bugs

 - You get notifications for your own help requests if you have stated you can help with that course